mongosh2006/fastapi-easylimiter/README.md

 - Exact matches come before wildcard matches.
 - Longer prefixes take priority over shorter prefixes (so `/api/users/*` overrides `/api/*`)
 - A request may match multiple rules, if so, ALL matching rules run, and the strictest one determines whether the request is allowed.
+- Bans will double with each offense, up to the configured maximum ban length.
 ## Installation

 ```bash